Automorphism groups of maps in linear time

 There are two other algorithmic problems related to computing the generators of the automorphism group: the map isomorphism problem and the graph isomorphism problem.
 While the map isomorphism problem can be solved in quadratic time (see Section~\ref{sec:preliminaries}), the complexity of the graph isomorphism problem is among the central problems of theoretical computer science for which the complexity is unknown.
 In what follows, we discuss the relations between these problems in detail.

 \heading{Graph isomorphism problem (GI).} Many algebraic, combinatorial, and topological structures can be encoded by (possibly infinite) graphs, while preserving the automorphism group~\cite{pultr_trnkova}.
 The graph isomorphism problem is therefore of a special importance.
-Also, in complexity theory, it is the prime candidate problem to be between between $\cP$ and $\cNP$-complete problems.
-If the graph isomorphism was $\cNP$-complete, then would the polynomial-time hierarchy collapse to its second level~\cite{schoning}.
-This is considered to be an evidence for the contrary.
+Also, in complexity theory, it is the prime candidate problem to be between $\cP$ and $\cNP$-complete problems.
+If the graph isomorphism was $\cNP$-complete, then the polynomial-time hierarchy would collapse to its second level~\cite{schoning}.
+This is considered to be an evidence that graph isomorphism is not $\cNP$-complete.
 GI is polynomial-time equivalent to the problem of computing the generators of the automorphism group~\cite{mathon}.
 Currently, the best upper bound for the complexity of these problems is due to Babai~\cite{babai_quasipolynomial}.
-By fixing some natural parameters, it is often possible to obtain a polynomial-time algorithm for various restricted classes of graphs, e.g, graphs of bounded degree~\cite{luks_valence,schweitzer_valence}, bounded eigenvalue multiplicity~\cite{babai_eigenvalue}, tree-width~\cite{pilipczuk_treewidth}, etc.
+By fixing some natural parameters, it is often possible to obtain a polynomial-time algorithm for various restricted classes of graphs, e.g, graphs of bounded degree~\cite{luks_valence,schweitzer_valence}, bounded eigenvalue multiplicity~\cite{babai_eigenvalue}, bounded tree-width~\cite{pilipczuk_treewidth}, etc.

 \heading{Graph isomorphism problem for graphs of bounded genus.} First observe that every graph can be embedded into a surface of sufficiently large genus, which also provides an important parametrization of all graphs.
 The first polynomial-time algorithm testing isomorphism of bounded genus graphs was given by Miller~\cite{miller}.
 Only recently, a linear-time algorithm was announced~\cite{kawarabayashi_genus}.
 This already implies that the generators of the automorphism group of a graph of bounded genus can be computed in polynomial time.
 However, an interesting question, which remained open, is whether linear time can be achieved here as well.
 The first unavoidable step is to show that for a map $M$ on a fixed surface of genus $g$ it is possible to compute the automorphism group in linear time, which is our main result.